From the Dean of Student Life

-We trust you will use the computer lab in a responsible manner.
-Violation of any of the above policies will result in suspension from use of the computer lab and possible personal probation.
+We trust you will use computers in a responsible manner.
+Violation of any of the above policies will result in personal probation.

-NBC sponsors a community-wide Christmas Cantata, which has become a highlight for the town and area churches during the Christmas season.
-All students may participate in the NBC Cantata Choir during the fall semester.
+Choir: NBC sponsors a community-wide Christmas Cantata, which has become a highlight for the town and area churches during the Christmas season.
+All students are encouraged to participate in the NBC Cantata Choir during the fall semester.
 Whether singing or not, assistance with and attendance at the cantata is required.

-Students are not permitted in the kitchen.
+Kitchen: Students are not permitted in the kitchen.
 Access to food in the pantry, fridge or freezer is restricted to your Student Work responsibilities.
-If you need access get permission from the Food Services Manager.
+If you need access, get permission from the Food Services Manager.

-- Fire Prevention: The following articles are prohibited from the dorms: candles, oil lamps, firecrackers, ammunition, and cleaning fluids such as gasoline, solvents.
+Fire Prevention: The following articles are prohibited from the dorms: candles, oil lamps, firecrackers, ammunition, and cleaning fluids such as gasoline or solvents.

-- Fire Regulations: Deliberately turning in a false alarm is subject to severe discipline and is a criminal offense.
+Fire Regulations: Deliberately turning on a false alarm is subject to severe discipline and is a criminal offence.

-- Turning On a Fire Alarm: Any fire should be treated as dangerous and reported to the RD, NBC office, Deans, President or other staff member immediately.
+Turning on a Fire Alarm: Any fire should be treated as dangerous and reported to the Head RA, NBC office, Deans, President or other staff member immediately.

-Students and campus family members are asked to be sensitive to those with environmental allergies in their use of room sprays, perfumes and colognes, and deodorants.
+Scented Items: Students and campus family members are asked to be sensitive to those with environmental allergies in their use of room sprays, perfumes, colognes and deodorants.

 As has been noted throughout this handbook, these guidelines and rules of conduct are given with the intent of enhancing the campus atmosphere and maximizing the spiritual goals each person brings when coming to a college such as NBC.
 They are in place for a reason.